cssobj/cssobj/README.md

 delete result.obj['.nav']['.item']

 result.update()

 // color      ->  'orange'
 // height     ->   REMOVED!
 // width      ->   200px (ADDED!)
 // a, a:hover ->   ADDED!
 // .item      ->   REMOVED!

+// OR feed a new obj
+result.update(newObj)

+// cssobj will diff with prev obj, keep same part, change diffed part in stylesheet!

 ```

 Above, **only** diffed rules and prop updated, other rules and props will **keep untouched**